Collagen supplements have become a staple in the wellness industry that most definitely aren’t going away anytime soon.

 The strongest and by far the most abundant protein found in the human body (and in all vertebrates).

 Often referred to as the “joint support” collagen, type II is the primary foundation of the cartilage that protects our joints.
-That's why type II is typically considered the best type of collagen for anyone concerned with joint pain, mobility, joint inflammation, or bone and muscle loss.
+That's why type II is typically considered the best type of collagen for anyone concerned with joint mobility or bone and muscle strength.

 Hydrolyzed chicken collagen is considered to be one of the best sources of bone and joint-supporting type II collagen.